 Unsecured personal loans involve much less paperwork than secured loans like mortgages, but more than products like payday advances.
 The terms are generally shorter, from two to five years, and loan amounts are usually smaller.
 Unsecured loans can be used for almost anything -- like debt consolidation, college tuition, medical bills, a business loan or the trip of a lifetime.

-It's not easy to get approved for a personal loan with bad credit, and the rates for these loans are quite high.
+It's not easy to get approved for an unsecured loan with bad credit, and the rates for these loans are quite high.
 However, some lenders might offer you a better deal if you have a co-signer.

-Consumers who need money quickly should consider a personal loan (also called an unsecured loan or signature loan).
-What makes a personal loan unique is that no collateral is required -- the loan is guaranteed only by the borrower's promise to pay.
-Unsecured loans might be the only option for people who don't own homes or have sufficient equity to borrow against their homes.
+Consumers who need money quickly should consider an unsecured personal loan.
+What makes a unsecured loan unique is that no collateral is required -- the loan is guaranteed only by the borrower's promise to pay.
+These loans might be the only option for people who don't own homes or have sufficient equity to borrow against their homes.
 Loan proceeds can be used for almost anything:

 - Debt consolidation